jasonhedman/agentkit/typescript/framework-extensions/vercel-ai-sdk/README.md

-# CDP Agentkit Extension - Vercel AI SDK Toolkit
+# AgentKit Extension - Vercel AI SDK Toolkit

 CDP integration with Vercel AI SDK to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.